armory/docs/content/en/docs/plugin-guide/plugin-external-account.md

 - v0.1.1 (01/22/2021)

-    Bug fixes
-    * For sidecar git polling, using user/pass or token auth with a git url including a port number made the clone to fail

-    Included some security fixes
+   * Resolved an issue where `git clone` fails if the URL included a port number.
+This occurred with git polling with a sidecar when using a username/password or token-based authentication.
+   * Resolved CVEs.